Built with Indexhibit

 Then, one evening at a Contact Improvisation (CI) jam, after spending the day reading and watching videos of limpets defending themselves against starfish, questions from my research found their way into the dance space.
 Squashed between the floor and a fellow mover, I thought, is this what it feels like to be a limpet under attack by a starfish?
 I began moving the way I knew it would move, lifting my shell up and dropping it down on the sticky arms of my predator.

-Other moment of cross-species connection followed along with more questions worthy of further exploration.
+Other moments of cross-species connection followed along with more questions worthy of further exploration.